anoma/namada/documentation/docs/src/quick-start.md

 * Implicit accounts (no attached Validity Predicate)
 * Established accounts (attached Validity Predicate)

-In order to make transactions on Namada, an implicit account is required.
+In order to make transactions on Namada, an account is required, and an implicit account can be created easily.

 An implicit account can be generated from the commands described below